kathysledge/smig/docs/schema-reference/tables.md

 ### Views

-Define a table as a query result:
+A view is a virtual table defined by a query.
+The data isn't stored—it's computed each time you query the view:

 ```typescript
 defineSchema({